galbar07/The-Maze-Of-Waze-Navigation-Game/README.md

 ##      KML

-By the end of each level you have the chance to save your own result in a kml file , and analyze it.<br><br>
+At the end of each level you have the chance to save your own result in a kml file , and analyze it.<br><br>
 Here is an exemple for level 2: